meelod/crypto-orderbook/README.md

 I would have added a way to highlight which of the ask orders would be fulfilled first if the user decided to do a market order.

+My test cases right now check to see if the webpage and the orderbook are present.
+In the future, a good test case to implement would be to check to see if connection to the server is valid and if data is being pulled and shown on the orderbook.
+Another good test case would be to see if orders are updating the server.

 ## About the Template

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).